-- 4.1.1 Governance: audit, list generation, maintaining audit trails for quality assurance and continuous improvement programmes (External Quality Assurance and Proficiency Testing schemes, LEAN), multidisciplinary team meetings. - 4.1.2 Disease classification. - 4.1.3 Hazards (biological, chemical, environmental, and physical) associated the practice of medical microbiology, and controlling legislation (COSHH, RIDOR, MHSWR, MHO, DSE, WHSW, PUWER, PPE) and procedures for risk assessment. - 4.1.4 Advisory Committee on Dangerous Pathogens (ACDP) and Control of Substances Hazardous to Health (COSHH) guidelines for micro-organisms. - 4.1.5 Disinfection and sterilisation policies and procedures. - 4.1.6 Infection control: patient/staff screening, theatres and environmental screening. - 4.1.7 Patient management: ethical and legislative processes; reporting in relation to clinical management of patient and wider clinical situation relevant to service users including the application of investigative protocols and diagnostic tests in the assessment of infection; and the integration and interpretation of infection parameters with other relevant diagnostic algorithms in the overall clinical assessment of the patient, medico-legal issues. - 4.1.8 Legislation: Human Tissue Act (2004) and the Human Tissue (Scotland) Act (2006), Storage and Retention of Specimens, Medicines and Healthcare products Regulatory Agency (MHRA), UKAS/ISO. - 4.1.9 Communicating results with patients, their representatives and the multidisciplinary team.
-Notification and Second Generation Surveillance Systems (SGSS) e.g. Laboratory reporting to Public Health England: A guide for diagnostic laboratories PHE 2016. - 4.1.10 Communication techniques: taking into account factors such as age, capacity, learning ability and physical ability, characteristics and consequences of verbal and non-verbal communication and how this could be affected by factors such as age, culture, ethnicity, gender, socio-economic status and spiritual or religious beliefs, assist communication (use of interpreter). - 4.1.11 Multidisciplinary team working: taking into account factors such as personal scope of practice as a clinical scientist, relationship to other professionals, sustaining professional relationships, contributing effectively. - 4.1.12 Maintain records: taking account relevant legislation on recording, sharing, storing and accessing information. - 4.1.13 Current and new technological developments
+- 4.1.1 governance: audit, list generation, maintaining audit trails for quality assurance and improvement programmes (TQM, NEQAS), multidisciplinary team meetings. - 4.1.2 disease classification. - 4.1.3 patient management: ethical and legislative processes; reporting in relation to clinical management of patient and wider clinical situation relevant to service users including the application of investigative protocols and diagnostic tests in the assessment of clinical biochemical disorders; and the integration and interpretation of biochemical parameters with other relevant diagnostic algorithms in the overall clinical assessment of the patient. - 4.1.4 legislation: Human Tissue Act (2004) and the Human Tissue (Scotland) Act (2006), Storage and Retention of Specimens, Medicines and Health Regulatory Authority (MHRA). - 4.1.5 communicating results with patients, their representatives and the multidisciplinary team. - 4.1.6 communication techniques: taking into account factors such as age, capacity, learning ability and physical ability, characteristics and consequences of verbal and non-verbal communication and how this could be affected by factors such as age, culture, ethnicity, gender, socio-economic status and spiritual or religious beliefs, assist communication (use of interpreter). - 4.1.7 multi-disciplinary team working: taking into account factors such as personal scope of practice as a clinical scientist, relationship to other professionals, sustaining professional relationships, contributing effectively. - 4.1.8 Maintain records: taking account relevant legislation on recording, sharing, storing and accessing information.